dd32/td-gh-ex/readme.txt

 == Keyboard navigation ==

-When the focus comes on any menu that has dropdown menus it is opening by pressing Enter key.
-Once you go to the child menu, the dropdown menu is closing by pressing the Esc key.
-For reverse movement, it is working by pressing Shift+Tab key.
-It is working on dropdown menus when the dropdown menu opened.
+Keyboard navigation is working properly in the forward direction by using the tab key.
+For the reverse direction, Shift+Tab key is working on all the parent menus and if the dropdown menus are open then it is working on it.
+The focus is moving back to the parent menu having submenus from the next menu in a reverse direction.

 == License ==